 When sharing the road with cars, use hand signals to alert drivers when you’ll be stopping or turning.
 To signify you are turning left, extend your left arm out sideways with all fingers extended.
 For right turns, raise your left arm out sideways and bent upward at the elbow at a 90-degree angle.
 Before stopping, you’ll want to let vehicles know by extending your left or right arm sideways and bent at a 90-degree angle at the elbow with hand pointing downward.

-Safety should always come first.
+Safety should always come first when it comes to cycling.
 These bike safety tips will surely make for healthy, happy and smart pedaling for you and the whole family.